WeiwenXu21/mahoney/README.md

 The script is designed to be launched from the root of this repository.
 To use a different working directory, update the relative paths accordingly.

 Calling the script will submit a Mahoney job to a newly created Dataproc cluster.
 The arguments passed to the script are forwarded to Mahoney on the cluster.

+## API: Interfacing with the data

+We provide two modules for interfacing with the data.

+The `mahoney.io` module contains low-level routines to load Neurofinder videos as dask arrays, to load region files as both structured objects and segmentation masks, and to load metadata files.
+This is the most convenient interface for interactive data exploration.

+The `mahoney.data` module exports a higher-level interface.
+The `mahoney.data.Neurofinder` class provides a cohesive view of the entire dataset, out of core.
+It breaks each video into multiple, consistently shaped datum by considering the subvideos of a given length, and returns the corresponding metadata and labels (if available) simultaneously with each datum.
+The `mahoney.data.Torchify` adapter wraps a `Neurofinder` dataset into a form compatible with PyTorch's `DataLoader`, an iterator with high-performance and convenience features like shuffling, batching, prefetching, and CUDA pinned memory.